• Skip to primary navigation

 Zucchini is often used when baking to replace other ingredients like bananas or applesauce.
 However, in this recipe the zucchini is an addition to the base brownie recipe.
 Adding it makes for a moist brownie with the benefit of added nutrients.
 Who doesn’t love a dessert they can call healthy?

 This brownie tends toward a cakey consistency (as opposed to a fudgy brownie).
 However, that moisture from the zucchini helps to make it the rich, decadent dessert that it is.
-Think zucchini bread meets chocolate cake.
+Think zucchini bread meets chocolate cake meets brownies using applesauce.

 Ingredients